 Nearly 50 years after leaving Vietnam, Brian Yee is still haunted by war.

 The 69-year-old Army veteran has trouble sleeping at night.
 Memories of the Vietnam War continue to race in his mind.
-“I’d see guys being killed all the time,” said Yee, a helicopter pilot.
+“I’d see guys being killed all the time,” said Yee, an Army helicopter crew chief.
 “We’d watch enemy fire from the air.
 At the end of the day, we’d have to pick up dead bodies.”

 Yee flew 365 missions during his 10-month tour of duty.
 “I was lucky to get out of there alive,” he said.
 “I had passed the stage of scared or complaining.
 I developed a numb demeanor.
 It’s like watching your life on TV.”